13 Feb 2023

 Often, this means identifying internal leaders or hiring external senior talent who are sustainability-oriented with a mind for them to eventually step up.

 At Odgers Berndtson our network of sustainability-conscious leaders is broad, spanning all industries and geographies.
 We also provide leadership profiling to assess leaders’ capabilities in a plethora of domains, including sustainability.
-Working across 32 countries means we can help organisations of any size across the world with their long-term sustainability goals.
+Working across 32 countries means we can help organizations of any size across the world with their long-term sustainability goals.

 To read more on our collected insights and opinions on the subject of Sustainability in the workplace and beyond, read our Sustainability Matters here.